DGAP-Public Voting Rights: TAG Immobilien AG (english) () | aktiencheck.de

 dpa-AFX

-^ DGAP Voting Rights Announcement: TAG Immobilien AG TAG Immobilien AG: Release according to Article 26, Section 1 of the WpHG [the German Securities Trading Act] with the objective of Europe-wide distribution
+^ DGAP Voting Rights Announcement: TAG Immobilien AG Correction of a release from 09.03.2017, 14:20 CET/CEST - TAG Immobilien AG: Release according to Article 26, Section 1 of the WpHG [the German Securities Trading Act] with the objective of Europe-wide distribution

 ---------------------------------------------------------------------------